 - If the house is very leaky, it might be hiding the duct leakage problem.
 In this case, a DuctBlaster® test is the best way to be certain how much duct leakage you have.

-I explain the interpretation of the data to the best of my abilities, hopefully, better than I did here.
-The homeowner seems to get a good grasp on the basics of what the real problem is, can’t tell about Captain Kirk tho.
+I explain the interpretation of the data to the best of my abilities–hopefully better than I did here.
+The homeowner seems to get a good grasp on the basics of what the real problem is.
+I can’t tell about Captain Kirk, though.
 He seems mildly relieved but not too confident.
-I conclude advising something along the lines of: “Your system is not too small, but we need to tighten up the house some and it would be great if we can test for duct leakage specifically”.
+I conclude by advising something along the lines of: “Your system is not too small, but we need to tighten up the house some, and it would be great if we can test for duct leakage specifically.”

 Genry Garcia – Comfort Dynamics, Inc.

 Steven Rogers – The Energy Conservatory.